-Ms. Gene Gilbert is this year’s Villager of the Year for her tireless work and dedication to promote and preserve Atwater’s equestrian community; which is unique in the City of Los Angeles.
+Local resident and community volunteer, Karen Barnett, is this year’s Villager of the Year for her tireless work and dedication to promote and preserve Atwater’s section of the Los Angeles River.

 The Atwater Village Chamber of Commerce applauds her work and dedication to Atwater Village, she is truly an inspiration and we wish her a continued success.